souhabelaam/MRI-Brain-Tumor-Classifier/README.md

 - Evaluated using: Accuracy, Precision, Recall, and F1-score
 - Generated a confusion matrix to analyze classification performance across tumor types

----

-### ⚠️ Limitations
-- Performance depends on dataset size and quality
-- Risk of overfitting due to limited medical data
-- Not intended for real-world medical diagnosis